Frequently asked questions about Zigbee technology and certification.

 How do I get my product certified?

-To learn more about the Alliance certification programs, visit the our Certification page.
+To learn more about the Alliance certification programs, visit our Certification page.

 How do I find the testing tools for certification?